trizen/trizen/README.md

     --nocolors      : no text colors
     --aur           : only AUR packages (with -S, -Si, -Su, -Ss) --asdep         : installs package as dependency
-    --noinstall     : build package only, don't install it --movepkg       : move the built package to the pacman cache directory --needed        : do not reinstall up to date packages --noedit        : do not prompt to edit files --nopull        : do not `git pull` new changes --nobuild       : do not build packages (clone only) --noinfo        : do not display package info during installation --devel         : update devel packages during -Su --show_ood      : show out-of-date flagged packages during -Su --noconfirm     : do not ask for any confirmation
+    --movepkg       : move the built package to the pacman cache directory --needed        : do not reinstall up-to-date packages --noedit        : do not prompt to edit files --nopull        : do not `git pull` new changes --nobuild       : do not build packages (clone only) --noinstall     : do not install package after building --noinfo        : do not display package info after cloning --devel         : update devel packages during -Su --show_ood      : show out-of-date flagged packages during -Su --noconfirm     : do not ask for any confirmation